Luegreen/School_District_Analysis/README.md

 # School_District_Analysis
 ## Overview of the school district analysis:
-A hypothetical school board planning meeting is occuring that will hinge on Distric analyse.
+A hypothetical school board planning meeting is occuring that will hinge on Distric analysis.
 The analysis has been completed with data regarding school name, size, type, number of students, math and reading grades, and budget numbers.

 It was discovered that one of the school's, Thomas High School, 9th grade test scores have been manipulated.
 In this analysis, I've removed those Thomas High School 9th grade scores and re-run the analysis with final figures.